davidgiven/cowgol/README.md

   - ARM Thumb2, on Linux.

-  - 8086, on DOS (it emits tiny mode .com files).
+  - 8086, on DOS (it emits small mode .exe files with 64kB of code and 64kB of data).

   - PDP11, on V7 Unix (thanks to
 	[shattered@github](https://github.com/shattered) for contributing the PDP11